DC 5002Musculoskeletal SystemLast verified: APR 22, 2026

 Filing Tips

 High-resolution chest CT demonstrating interstitial lung disease pattern (ground-glass opacities, honeycombing, traction bronchiectasis).
 Pulmonary function tests showing restrictive pattern with reduced DLCO.
 Rheumatology and pulmonology records documenting RA diagnosis preceding ILD.
 Rheumatology nexus letter addressing systemic autoimmune mechanism.
 If methotrexate is used for RA, the nexus letter should address whether ILD is disease-related or medication-related (both are valid secondary pathways).
-File under DC 6825 (diffuse interstitial fibrosis) — severe ILD with DLCO <40% predicted can warrant 100% rating.
+Consider under DC 6825 (diffuse interstitial fibrosis) — severe ILD with DLCO <40% predicted can warrant 100% rating.

 Medical Rationale